 Each individual member Township has their own Planning Commission, their own Board of Adjustment, and of course their own Board of Supervisors.

 Each Township Planning Commission acts in an advisory role to the Township Board of Supervisors.
 And unlike the Board Supervisors – who are elected officials – Planning Commission members are appointed by the Board.

 While Board of Adjustment members are also appointed, in many Townships the Board of Adjustment is comprised of the Board Supervisors in addition to the Clerk and Treasurer.

-Planning Commission(s) meet, when needed, to consider conditional use permit applications, general development plans, zone change applications, preliminary plats and zoning ordinance updates and text amendments.
+Planning Commission(s) meet, when needed, to consider conditional use permit applications, general development plans, zone change applications, preliminary plats, and zoning ordinance updates and text amendments.

 The Planning Commission is responsible for considering and potentially approving conditional use permit applications.
 However, with regard to general development plans, zone changes, preliminary plats, and ordinance updates and text amendments, the Planning Commission considers the matter and then makes a recommendation to the Town Board of Supervisors for their final decision.

 Township government has always been heralded as the one true form of grassroots government.
-The Board of Supervisors, Planning Commissions and Board(s) of Adjustment are made up of residents of that Township and only that Township.
+The Board of Supervisors, Planning Commissions, and Board(s) of Adjustment are made up of residents of that Township and only that Township.
 Monthly Township Board meetings are open to the public.
-Public Hearings for the consideration of conditional use permits, general development plans, etc… are – per State Statute – noticed in local papers and by mailed postcard to surrounding residents.
+Public Hearings for the consideration of conditional use permits, general development plans, etc… are – per State Statute – noticed in local papers and by mailed postcards to surrounding residents.

 The cooperative of Townships – that enables this centralized zoning administration office – provides a distinct advantage to the residents of these Townships.
 It gives residents better and easier access to answers to their property use questions as well as providing them the opportunity for greater input on what uses are allowed in their own Townships.